jeffreyadams/atlasofliegroups-docs/tutorial/video_3A/introduction.rst

 Parametrization Theorem
 ------------------------

+The finitenes of the :math:`K` orbits on the flag variety is what makes it easy for atlas to work with them.
+In fact, we will use the following result

 .. math:: K\backslash G/B \leftrightarrow \{x\in Norm_G (H)|x{\backsim }_G x_b\}/H

-This is a finite set.
+As we said, this is a finite set.
 The map is given as follows:

 If :math:`x=gx_b g^{-1}` then associate to x the element :math:`[g^{-1}Bg]`, the :math:`K`-conjugacy class of the Borel